The child as a victim of domestic violence

 The legal system offers several ways to protect a child from domestic violence.
 The main one is the Civil Code, which allows the courts to intervene in parental responsibility if one parent endangers the child.
 The court can restrict the violent parent from exercising parental rights or remove that responsibility altogether.
 The aim is not to punish the parent, but to protect the child from a harmful environment.

-If domestic violence reaches the level of a criminal offence, the aggressor can be prosecuted for abuse of a ward or endangering the upbringing of a child.
+If the domestic violence reaches the intensity of a criminal offence, the aggressor can be prosecuted for abuse of a ward or endangering the upbringing of a child.
 The state thus has various options for protection – but the key is for the child at risk or those around him or her to report the situation and use the legal means available to protect him or her.

 Are you solving a similar problem?